Dushyanth Weeraman

-Dushyanth Weeraman is a Sri Lankan singer, dancer and actor who gained attention as the winner of the reality talent show "Sirasa Dancing Stars" in 2008.
-He is a winner of the "Ten Outstanding Young Persons of Sri Lanka award in 2013.
-Dushyanth Weeraman is an enterprising personality who’s taken the risk to diversify his brand and prove himself beyond his skills in arts and performance.
-Mr.Weeraman is the Founder/Chairman:Director of “Mango Friends” of Mango Friends Ambalangoda Yoluwo (Pvt) Ltd and is the founder/Chairman/Director of Magul.lk of Wedding Master (Pvt) Ltd. Dushyanth Weeraman is the leader of the Band Kurumba Music.
-He is also the younger brother of Santhush Weeraman who is one half of the Sri Lankan pop-duo, Bathiya and Santhush Dushyanth Weeraman is married to Stephanie Siriwardhana former Miss Sri Lanka for Miss Universe 2011.
+Dushyanth Weeraman is a Sri Lankan singer, dancer, and actor who gained recognition as the winner of the reality talent show "Sirasa Dancing Stars" in 2008.
+He received the Ten Outstanding Young Persons of Sri Lanka award in 2013.
+Weeraman is the founder, chairman, and director of Mango Friends Ambalangoda Yoluwo (Pvt) Ltd, which operates under the brand "Mango Friends," and the founder, chairman, and director of Wedding Master (Pvt) Ltd, which operates under the brand Magul.lk.
+He is the leader of the band Kurumba Music.
+He is the younger brother of Santhush Weeraman, one half of the Sri Lankan pop duo Bathiya and Santhush.
+Weeraman is married to Stephanie Siriwardhana, who represented Sri Lanka at Miss Universe 2011.

 Personal life

 Dushyanth is married to Stephanie Siriwardhana, a former Miss Sri Lanka.

 Actor

 Dushyanth has played numerous roles in local theater productions including the roles of "Raoul" in "The Phantom of the Opera, "Guttila" in "Guttila" and "Thomas" in "RAG".

 He debuted on the silver screen as lead character in the movie Dancing Star (film) with additional credits on the film's soundtrack.